mikeyEcology/MLWIC2/README.md

 MLWIC2: Machine Learning for Wildlife Image Classification

-<b>This package is in the development stage.</b> It is an improvement from the [MLWIC](https://github.com/mikeyEcology/MLWIC) package.
-Many aspects will run the same as MLWIC, but the trained model is now located [here](https://drive.google.com/open?id=1YGnHaVze7zBs_cRtgiFAgaBP_kz6xZPx); you'll need to download the whole folder.
-While there is not yet the extensive documentation here as in the MLWIC readme, there is a lot of information in the help files which can be accessed by typing, for example, `?classify`.
+<b>This package is in the development stage.</b> It is similar to the [MLWIC](https://github.com/mikeyEcology/MLWIC) package, except that it contains two models: the `species_model` identifies 58 species and empty images, and the `empty_animal` model distinguishes between images with animals and those that are empty.
+MLWIC2 also contains Shiny apps for running the functions.
+These can be accessed using the `runShiny` function (for example `runShiny('classify')`).
+Note that when you are using Shiny apps to select directories and files, you can only navigate using the top part half of the screen.

 <b>Step 1: In R, install the `MLWIC` package</b>
 ```